GUDHI/gudhi-devel/src/python/doc/rips_complex_user.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Combining with DistanceToMeasure, one can compute the DTM-filtration of a point set, as in `this notebook <https://github.com/GUDHI/TDA-tutorial/blob/master/Tuto-GUDHI-DTM-filtrations.ipynb>`_.
+Remark that DTMRipsComplex class provides exactly this function.

 .. testcode::